Withholding Verifiable Information: When Is Commitment Payoff Achievable?

-Finally, I show that the canonical representation is the most ``deviation proof'' one amongst all deterministic representations, in the sense that if a deterministic representation is implementable, the (essentially unique) canonical representation of the same bi-pooling solution is also implementable.
-Intuitively, suppose \(\{\gamma_L, \gamma_H\}\) is bi-pooled to \([\underline{\omega}, \overline{\omega}]\); in the canonical representation, \(B_L\) is the most ``concentrated around'' \(\gamma_L\) amongst all deterministic representations, and hence minimizes the chance of \(B_L\) intersecting \(A_j\)'s with \(j \ge L\).
+It follows directly from \autoref{thm:id-sol} and \autoref{prop:bipooling-implementable-iff} that in a generic communication environment, the unique commitment solution is implementable if and only if the associated bi-pooling partition is revelation-proof.

+The ``if'' part of \cref{prop:bipooling-implementable-iff} is a direct consequence of Theorem 2 in \cite{titova2025persuasion}, which states that for a partition associated with a commitment solution, implementability is equivalent to revelation proofness.
+Our primary contribution in \cref{prop:bipooling-implementable-iff} is to show that of all sender strategies that induce a commitment solution, the one associated with a bi-pooling partition has the best shot at being an equilibrium strategy.
+Roughly, this stems from the fact that bi-pooling partitions are a special case of laminar partitions, which exhibit a similar property.

+\autoref{prop:bipooling-implementable-iff} is useful in that it suggests a ``guess and verify'' approach to finding the sender-preferred equilibrium.
+First, one finds the commitment solution using standard information-design methods.
+Second, one identifies the associated bi-pooling partition.
+If this partition proves to be revelation-proof, then the sender-preferred equilibrium has been successfully identified.

-The following result goes one step further: it reveals the exact features of the canonical representation that make Condition \labelcref{sic} fail and hence prevent the bi-pooling solution from being implementable.
-Say that an action \(a_i\) with \(i \ge 1\) is \textbf{skipped} in a deterministic representation \(\{B_i\}_{i=0}^{n-1}\) if \(\inter{(B_i)} = \varnothing\).
-That is, from an ex ante perspective, this action is recommended with probability zero.
-And for each action \(i\) that is not skipped, let \(\Bar{b}_i = \sup B_i\), and \(\underline{b}_i = \inf B_i\).
+The next result, which is a corollary of \cref{prop:bipooling-implementable-iff} and \cref{thm:sender-pref-eq-characterization}, goes one step further: it reveals the exact features of bi-pooling partitions that fail revelation proofness and hence prevent the commitment solutions from being implementable.